~12 min read

 COUNTROWS counts table rows; CALCULATE adds filter conditions.

-Key Insight: Prefer COUNTROWS over COUNT in DAX.
-COUNT only works on columns; COUNTROWS counts table rows in the current filter context -- much more flexible.
+Pro tip: Prefer COUNTROWS over COUNT in DAX.
+COUNT only works on columns; COUNTROWS counts table rows in the current filter context, which is much more flexible.

 Excel